EU sanctions strangle Iranian LPG exports to Asia

 Propane is used for heating, in agriculture and in petrochemicals along with butane, which in turn is also used for cooking in many developing countries and as a winter gasoline component.

-Iran had been exporting LPG on six or seven Very Large Gas Carriers (VLGC) per month - between around 275,000-325,000 metric tons or nearing 4 million metric tons a year, several traders said.
+Iran had been exporting LPG on six or seven Very Large Gas Carriers (VLGC) per month - between around 275,000-325,000 tonnes or nearing 4 million tonnes a year, several traders said.

 South Korea was taking between two and four cargoes a month, market sources said, and Statoil usually one per month.
 Together they accounted for around two thirds of the Iranian exports.